ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-01-display/03-opener.md

 ## Pixel Art

 Take a 5×5 grid sheet from your teacher.
 This grid has 25 small squares arranged in a 5×5 pattern.

+A downloadable file with 5×5grids is available here.

 ### Create Your Pixel Art: